 - Screening with building materials such as brick, wood or vinyl may be used with height and width of the screening no wider or taller than necessary to conceal the tank.
 Material or color used should be in keeping with the materials or color scheme of the dwelling.

-- Trash receptacles should not be visible from the street or golf course.
+- Trash and Recyclable receptacles shall not be visible from the street or golf course.

-- Outside storage of trash receptacles must be within a screened or enclosed area.
+- Outside storage of receptacles must be within a screened or enclosed area.

 10. HEAT PUMPS AND WINDOW MOUNTED AIR CONDITIONERS

 Owners are encouraged to screen heat pumps using screening standards noted for propane tanks.

 Window mounted air conditioners and/or heat pumps are not permitted.